pmotch/surgical-mask-clip/README.md

 ## Is this limited to just the Prusa i3 MK3S 3D printer?

-This project uses this printer, but I bet people can figure out how to use it on other printers.
-For sure the Blender and STL files arn't constrained to just this printer.
-The `Floor` object in the Blender file is the dimensions of the Prusa i3 MK3S, but that isn't important if you're just exporting the clip to an STL - it's just useful when modeling on this specific printer.
-The gcode file is specific to the Prusa i3 MK3S, but you can
+This project focuses this printer, but I bet people can figure out how to use it on other printers.
+For sure the Blender and STL files aren't constrained to just this printer.
+The `Floor` object in the Blender file is the dimensions of the Prusa i3 MK3S, but that isn't important if you're just exporting the `Clip` to an STL - it's just useful when modeling on this specific printer.
+The G-code files are specific to the Prusa i3 MK3S, but you can take the `.3ds` files and generate your own G-code exports.

 ## Why use git and GitHub to store these project files?

-Git and GitHub is something I know and I read a little bit about people using git for version controlling 3D stuff.
-It's a nice tool to document this stuff and host the files too.
+Git / GitHub is something I know, and I noticed some people using git for version controlling 3D stuff.
+It's also a nice using GitHub to host the documentation and file.
 Works good enough.
 You can also find this project on PrusaPrinters print hosting site: TODO

 ## Why choose Creative Commons Attribution 4.0 International as the license